 - The School of Accountancy at Wits University has achieved an average pass rate of 90% in part one and 80% in part two of the South African Institute of Chartered Accountants (SAICA) qualifying exam over the past eight years.
 Wits students continue to dominate the top 10 positions in the SAICA exams.

 - The 40-year-old Wits Business School is fully accredited by the South African Council for Higher Education and received the prestigious International Accreditation by the Association of MBAs.

 - Our undergraduate engineering degrees are recognised by the Engineering Council of South Africa and have also been approved by the professional engineering accrediting bodies in the USA, Canada, Australia, New Zealand, the UK, Ireland and Hong Kong.

-- Our professionally qualifying architecture degrees are accredited by the South African Council of Architects, the Royal Institute of British Architects and the Commonwealth Association of Architects.
+- Our professionally qualifying architecture degrees are accredited by the South African Council of Architects and validated by the Commonwealth Association of Architects.

 - The Wits Actuarial Science Programme at the Honours level provides exemption from 12 of the examinations required for qualification as a professional actuary with the Edinburgh Faculty of Actuaries or the London Institute of Actuaries.

 - The School of Public Health is internationally renowned for its academic and research activities.
 International funders preferentially send students from Africa to the School, which enjoys local and international partnerships with institutions like the London School of Hygiene and Tropical Medicine, Brown and Colorado Universities and the Swiss Tropical Institute.

 - The Wits Centre for Exercise Science and Sports Medicine is a partner in a R5,7 million training and support project to help South Africa become a leader in the global soccer arena, ahead of the 2010 World Cup.